 Doxing

 These contain information that identifies an individual and their links.
-These includes:
+These include:

 Private Information